 Best cash back card offering 5% back each quarter

 The no annual fee Chase Freedom FlexSM Credit Card offers 5% back in rotating quarterly categories, on up to $1,500 worth of spending each quarter.
 Maximizing this can be an easy way to rack up cash back.
-For example, in the first quarter of 2023, the card is offering 5% cash back at grocery stores, Target, and on fitness clubs and gym memberships.
+For example, in the second quarter of 2023, the card is offering 5% cash back with Amazon and Lowe’s.

 Read a review of the Chase Freedom Flex, apply for the Chase Freedom Flex.